Sign Permits

 In the city of Los Angeles, you can't install a sign on your building without receiving a government permit.
 This includes roof signs, wall signs, marquees, banners, billboards and freestanding signs.
 Whether it's temporary or permanent, your sign must meet government codes for size, materials, appearance and safety.

-Sign Pertmiting Los Angeles
+Sign Permitting Los Angeles

 Filling out a permits application is a long, time-consuming process that involves supplying dimensions, signing documents and preparing for a sign inspection.
 Instead of taking time away from your business, hire sign permit services in Los Angeles.
 The Los Angeles Sign Company deals with licenses, inspections, permits and documents on your behalf.